Sri Lankan rupee weaker on imports; suspected cbank move caps fall

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-COLOMBO Oct 10 The Sri Lankan rupee ended weaker on Friday due to dollar demand from importers and banks, while dealers said the central bank's moral suasion capped the local currency at 130.40 and forwards picked up as a result.
+COLOMBO Oct 10 The Sri Lankan rupee edged down on Friday due to importer dollar demand, while dealers said the central bank's moral suasion capped the local currency at 130.40 and forwards picked up as a result.

-The spot currency was quoted at 130.40/50 per dollar.
-Dealers said the spot rupee did not trade above 130.40 as banks were reluctant to trade beyond this level due to moral suasion by the central bank.
+The spot currency was quoted at 130.40/50 per dollar at 0859 GMT.
+Dealers said spot trading stopped when it fell to 130.40 as banks were reluctant to trade beyond this level due to moral suasion by the central bank.

 "There is huge pressure on the rupee, but due to moral suasion the spot did not move beyond 130.40 and forwards picked up," said a currency dealer asking not to be named.